 How long will I be in hospital?

-The procedure takes approximately one hour and is done laparoscopically, patients usually stay one night in hospital.
+The procedure usually only takes 30mins-1hr and patients stay in overnight.

 How much weight will I lose?

-What are the risks and side effects to having an Abiliti device?
+What are the risks and side effects specific to a gastric band?

 How long does it take to recover after surgery?